Dolenek/Portfolio-Site/Documentation/PROJECT_DOCUMENTATION.md

 ### ScrollSpyProvider
 Location: `src/providers/ScrollSpyProvider.tsx`.
+- Hook: `src/providers/useScrollSpy.ts` consumes the provider context for components.
 - Observes intersections between sections and viewport using `IntersectionObserver`.
 - Exposes `activeSection`, `scrollToSection`, `scrollToTop`, and a registration API via context.
 - Sections opt-in by setting `data-section` attributes and using helper hooks.

 ### ThemeProvider
 Location: `src/providers/ThemeProvider.tsx`.
+- Hook: `src/providers/useTheme.ts` shares the context with UI elements like `ThemeToggle`.
 - Manages theme state (`light` | `dark`) and exposes `toggleTheme` / `setTheme`.
 - Syncs DOM class list and localStorage, and listens to system theme changes to keep defaults in line when no explicit preference is stored.